Background

 https://www.goulburnpost.com.au/story/7919298/war-nurse-playwright-and-farmer-millicents-life-inspires-theatrical-revival/

-Our recent Goulburn Performing Arts Centre (GPAC) performance was positioned within a new festival for our region (Festival of Regional Theatre – FORT).
+Our 2022 Goulburn Performing Arts Centre (GPAC) performance was positioned within the Festival of Regional Theatre (FORT).
 As Millicent Armstrong lived in Goulburn for the final stage of her life, it was fitting her works be seen and heard in the new performing arts centre as soon as possible.
 FORT provided the ideal opportunity.
-The Gunning Court House performances increased the reach of the project and contributed towards the goals of building Gunning’s reputation as a village with arts, culture and heritage as a central feature, complimenting its rural and agricultural focus.
-There is a cast of 6 actors, all very experienced professionals from our region, directed by Dianna Nixon.
-They are: Christopher Samuel Carroll, Holly Ross, Heather Keens, Caroline Simone O’Brien, Zsuzsi Soboslay and Craig Alexander.
+The Gunning Court House 2022 performances increased the reach of the project and contributed towards the goals of building Gunning’s reputation as a village with arts, culture and heritage as a central feature, complimenting its rural and agricultural focus.
+There was a cast of 6 actors, all very experienced professionals from our region, directed by Dianna Nixon.
+They were: Christopher Samuel Carroll, Holly Ross, Heather Keens, Caroline Simone O’Brien, Zsuzsi Soboslay and Craig Alexander.

-We had inkind support in place, and a small box office, plus significant support of $30000 from the NSW Govt via GPAC.
-(The Festival of Regional Theatre was proudly funded by the NSW Government’s Reconnecting Regional NSW – Community Events Program in association with Goulburn Mulwaree Council.)
-Dianna received $5000 to support her work as creative producer and project manager as an independent artist from Create NSW.
-We received $5000 from Cullerin Wind Farm Trust, $1000 from the Upper Lachlan Foundation, and $1500 from CASP (Country Arts Support Program).
+For the work in 2022 we received significant support from the NSW Govt via GPAC.
+The Festival of Regional Theatre was proudly funded by the NSW Government’s Reconnecting Regional NSW – Community Events Program in association with Goulburn Mulwaree Council.
+Dianna received support for her work as creative producer and project manager as an independent artist from Create NSW.
+Funds were received from Cullerin Wind Farm Trust, the Upper Lachlan Foundation, and CASP (Country Arts Support Program).

 Important dates and activities